 During the springtime, anglers will find white bass in the upper portion of the Chattooga River.
 Start fishing where the river narrows down and fish upstream as far as motor boat access is possible.
 In the fall, look for breaking fish in the narrow section of the lake on the upper Chattooga River arm.

 Catfish were once very abundant in Lake Tugalo and was the number one favorite among its anglers.
 Today, the abundance of channel catfish and white catfish is much lower.
-Most catfish that are caught this year will weigh around 1 lb.
+Most catfish that are caught will weigh around 1 lb.
 The upper half of the Chattooga River arm supports the highest numbers of catfish.

 The best time to fish for Tugalo catfish is on a summer afternoon when the electrical generators are pulling water through the dam.
 The gentle current that occurs during power generation seems to trigger a feeding frenzy in catfish.
 Catfish are most abundant in the vicinity of the South Carolina boat ramp.
 Target the points on the Georgia side, especially in the sharp bends upstream of the boat ramp.
 During the summer, bank anglers can catch catfish from the South Carolina boat ramp.

 Bluegill, redbreast sunfish, and redear sunfish (shellcrackers) are plentiful in Lake Tugalo.
-Redbreast and bluegill in the 6-inch and 1\4 lb range are very common around downed trees and stream outlets in the upper half of the lake.
-Redear sunfish are less abundant, but trophies weighing up to 3 lb are caught each year along the rocky banks near the South Carolina boat ramp.
+Redbreast and bluegill in the 6-inch and 1/4 lb range are very common around downed trees and stream outlets in the upper half of the lake.
+Redear sunfish are less abundant, but trophies weighing up to 3 lb are caught each year along the steep rocky banks near the South Carolina boat ramp.

 Crickets and small spinners are effective baits for redbreast and bluegill.
 Cast around shallow water structure that is located in the small pockets and backs of coves.
 Fishing with red wigglers on slightly deeper rocky bottoms on the main shoreline is a more effective approach for targeting trophy shellcrackers.